ZVR999/Cybersecurity/README.md

 Windows 11 VM was downloaded from https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

+Windows Server 2022 VM was downloaded from https://www.microsoft.com/en-us/evalcenter/

-Virtualbox is the hypervisor being used to host the 2 VMs seen above.
+Virtualbox is the hypervisor being used to host the VMs seen above.
 After adding and importing these VMs into Virtualbox I did the following:

 -Tested the network being used by the VMs on NAT Network setting

 -Created new strong passwords for all VMs

--Made sure that both VMs could see each other with the ping command
+-Made sure that VMs could see each other with the ping command

 -Trial and Error was used with the configurations of the VMs settings to make sure that they weren't putting too much strain on the Host computer